A Man and His Cat: Manga

 In May 2019, Penguin Random House announced that it would partner with Square Enix to launch Square Enix Manga as an imprint in North America, with A Man and His Cat as one of the imprint's anchor titles.
 The first volume of the series was released in English in February 2020.

+Drama

+A live-action television drama adaptation was announced in November 2020.
+It aired 12 episodes on TV Tokyo from January 6 to March 24, 2021.

 Video game

-In the eighth volume of the manga, it was revealed that a video game adaptation is in development.
+In the eighth volume of the manga, it was revealed that a video game adaptation was in development.
+The game, titled Ojisama to Neko Super Miracle Puzzle, was a puzzle game and featured voice acting from Jouji Nakata and Natsuki Hanae as Fuyuki Kanda and Fukumaru respectively.
+It was released on Android and iOS devices from January 20, 2022 to January 31, 2023.